bright-sea/docs/zh/api/configuration-watch.md

 ---
-title: "API: watch 属性"
+title: "API: The watch Property"
-description: watch属性允许您监听自定义文件来重新启动服务器。
+description: The watch property lets you watch custom files for restarting the server.
 ---

 # The watch Property